 If you have a sump pump in your house, you should check it occasionally to see if there is water collecting in the sump basket that is not being pumped out.
 If the water level is rising and not being pumped out:

-- Check to see that the float device is not tangled up in the cords inside of the sump pump.
-There are two basic kinds of devices in sump pumps.
-The more common one has a mercury switch that is like a float.
+- Check to see that the float device is not tangled up in the cords inside of the pump housing.
+There are two basic kinds of switching devices in sump pumps.
+The more common one has a mercury switch that is activated by a float.
 When it floats high enough, it will tell the sump pump to turn on.
 The second kind has lift rods with a float and when they rise high enough, they activate the switch to turn on the pump.
-These are generally on a pedestal sump pump.
-In a pedestal sump pump the motor is not submerged, the motor is up above the ground.
+These are generally on a pedestal pump.
+In a pedestal-type pump, the motor is not submerged but rather is up above the sump basket.

 Once you have assured that there is no power going to the sump pump and either you cannot determine what the float is, or you can see the float and determine that it is floating and the sump pump switch is still not turning on, it is time to call a professional plumber.